 - Review assignments

-Returned applications with an attached background check is required for all Mentors
+Returned applications with an attached background check are required for all Mentors

 Mentors Care will match adult volunteers with students that have been identified as at-risk high school students.
-Mentors will be recruited by respective program coordinators, screened with background checks, reference checks and then fully trained.
-Individual mentors will then meet on campus during the school day (one hour per week) throughout the school year to encourage their at-risk student to improve grades, improve attendance, stay in school and graduate with a clear plan for a great future.
+Mentors will be recruited by respective program coordinators, screened with background checks, and reference checks, and then fully trained.
+Individual mentors will then meet on campus during the school day (one hour per week) throughout the school year to encourage their at-risk students to improve grades, improve attendance, stay in school and graduate with a clear plan for a great future.